EQAR/deqar-docs/docs/submission_object_fields.md

 - **Local Identifier(\*)** (<code>institution[n].identifier</code>; conditionally required; string)
 A local identifier is any identifier used by the Agency to identify an institution.
 A local identifier may optionally be used in the place of a DEQARINST ID or ETER ID to establish a link between submitted report data and an existing institution record.
 (Note: local institution identifiers need to be assigned through the administrative interface or in bulk through the EQAR secretariat before they can be used in submission.)
 *e.g. HCERES21, AT0004*

+### Institution Data Elements (new institution record)
+Each report must be associated with at least one institution.
+If a record for an institution does not already exist in DEQAR, the institution must be described with the elements below.
+(Note, **as a minimum the institution name, country and website must be provided** for a new record to be created.)
+Before a new record is created, data will be checked against institution data already in DEQAR.
+If a DEQAR institution record is identified as a match, the existing record will take precedence over submitted data.

 **Institution Name:** One and only one official institution name must be provided for each new institution record.
 Each official institution name that is in a non-Latin script should be accompanied by a transliterated version to support search and discovery.
 It is also recommended that agencies provide an English institution name for each new institution record.
 If provided, the English name will be used for display.
 An institution acronym may also be provided.
 (Note: alternative or other language institution names can be provided through the administrative interface.)